The end of all things is near; therefore, be of sound judgment and sober spirit for the purpose of prayer.1 Peter 4:7(NASB)

 However young or old a person may be in physical years, the fleeting breath of this brief life is but a drop in the vast ocean of eternity as time tick-tocks away.
-Though the moon continues to rise, and the sun sets in the western skies, in their ever-circling round, and as spring skips through summer into autumn's golden fall, the end of all things is drawing very close.
+The moon continues to wax and wane in its monthly cycle, and the sun sets in the western skies, evening by evening, as year succeeds to year, in nature's ever-circling round.
+As spring skips through summer into autumn's golden glow, the end of all things is drawing very close.

 How we rejoice with exceeding great joy that our citizenship is in heaven.
-But while on earth we are here for a reason and we are reminded that the conduct of the wise man and the virtuous woman is prudence; wise judgement; clarity of thought, holy living and ceaseless prayer.
+But while on earth we are here for a reason and we are reminded that the conduct of the wise man and the virtuous woman is prudence, wise judgement, clarity of thought, holy living, and ceaseless prayer.
 It is turning the eyes of the heart to Jesus each moment of the day.
 It is desiring to know Him more, and a yearning to love Him better.

 It is a quiet willingness to listen to His voice and a readiness to depend on Him in the most difficult circumstances we face in life.
 It is the practice of self-control, purity of heart, clarity of mind, and unceasing prayer - and such conduct is reflected in the character of the spiritual man or woman of God.
 It is found in the heart of the humble man with a teachable spirit, who maintains daily fellowship with his God.

 The end of everything is speeding to its final conclusion.
 How important therefore to keep ourselves in the love of God as we look to Jesus, the Author and Finisher of our faith.
 How wise is the one who abides in Christ, rests in His love, prays in spirit and truth, and maintains close communion with God the Father, for the judgements of such a man or woman are sound.
 His spirit is sober and his prayers and praises are powerful, effective, and can move great mountains.